 Built-in rules clean up informal speech, capitalize legal titles (Your Honor, THE COURT, Counsel), fix punctuation and spacing.
 Every rule is customizable per profile: turn them on, off, or add your own.
 Hover any option to see exactly what it does.

 Two editors can work the same transcript at the same time.
 Segment locking prevents conflicts.
 Changes sync live.
 Built for a reporter and proofreader splitting the work, or two reporters on a long proceeding.
+Share an edit link on your local network for authorized remote editing.

 Search every transcript you've ever produced from the dashboard.
 Find testimony by keyword, speaker, or case.
 Results show the matching text with context.
 Instant access to your complete archive.